emqx/emqx-operator/docs/en_US/tasks/configure-emqx-blueGreenUpdate.md

 }
 ```

-## Use MQTT X CLI to connect to the EMQX cluster
+## Use MQTT X CLI to Connect EMQX Cluster

 MQTT X CLI is an open-source MQTT 5.0 CLI Client that supports automatic reconnection, and it is also a pure command-line mode MQTT X. Designed to help develop and debug MQTT services and applications faster without using a graphical interface.
 For documentation about MQTT X CLI, please refer to [MQTTX CLI](https://mqttx.app/docs/cli).